Galapagos is Open: What You Need to Know about the COVID-19 Policies on the Island

 Carolina: If you are able to get a more rapid result on your PCR test in the US prior to departure to Ecuador so that you fly to Ecuador, overnight in Quito or Guayaquil, and then board your flight from Ecuador to the Galapagos within 96 hours, you are not required to take the PCR test in Ecuador on arrival.
 In that case, you can consider the in-country PCR test as a ‘Plan B’ in case you have any delays on your test results in the US or with your flight(s) from the US to Quito or Guayaquil that put you outside of the 96 hours before your flight departure to the Galapagos.

-And what if somebody tests positive?
+What if somebody tests positive?

 Alfredo: Anyone who tests positive for COVID-19 will remain quarantined until they are no longer infectious.